 5. Favorite cookbook?

 7. Favorite food movie?

 Not a movie, but “Chef’s Table.”

-8. Your ideal dinner party guest, dead or alive?
+8. Your ideal dinner party guests, dead or alive?

 Danny Meyer and Massimo Bottura.